-FIGURE 20: GENDER PROFILE FOR PURPOSES OF EMPLOYMENT EQUITY
+FIGURE 25: GENDER PROFILE FOR PURPOSES OF EMPLOYMENT EQUITY

-The workforce profile as reported during the last reporting cycle (1 April 2015 to 30 June 2016) is in the graph below:
+The workforce profile as reported for 30 June 2016 is illustrated in the graph below:

-FIGURE 21: WORKFORCE PROFILE
+FIGURE 26: WORKFORCE PROFILE

-From the graph above it is clear that coloured employees are overrepresented and African employees remain under represented in Bergrivier.
-The municipality needs to redress these imbalances and will have to embark on a targeted recruitment drive to achieve the necessary representivity to reflect the demographics of the West Coast District.
+From the graph above it is clear that Coloured employees are overrepresented and African employees remain under represented in Bergrivier.
+The municipality needs to redress these imbalances and will have to embark on a targeted recruitment drive to achieve the necessary representivity to reflect the demographics of the West Coast District Municipality.